-So as previously mentioned, the reason Weebly is more structured is that all their templates are designed to work on mobile devices.
+The reason Weebly is following a more structured website building approach is that all their templates are designed to work on mobile devices – automatically.
 Once you’re happy with your design, no need to change a single thing.
 It will (usually) look good on all kinds of screens, from smartphones to tablets.
-Though, in a few of our Weebly websites, we have the problem that the font-size on smartphones is too little.
+Though, in a few of our Weebly websites, we have the problem that the font-size on smartphones is too tiny.
 And there is absolutely no way to change that 🙁

 As a big bonus, however, you also have an unlimited amount of sub-levels for your website, which is great if you want to create an online maze for your users (which you hopefully won’t!).
 No, but in all seriousness: Weebly is capable of accommodating much larger websites than Wix is.
 With large we mean 50+ individual pages.

 We wrote a complete review of Wix eCommerce here, and the conclusion is that it is pretty great for small online stores.

 You’ll be able to sell physical and digital goods, anything from kitten paintings to MP3 albums.
 All products can be optimized for search engines and you can easily add products and accept payment via PayPal, credit card (Stripe, Wirecard), or offline payment.
 Wix, as usual, is particularly strong in the visual presentation of your products: easily add images with a zoom effect, and also videos.
 We don’t have any complaints about their SEO options either.
 A short while ago they even added an import/export option for your product catalogue.